alejandromaselli/ExamenFinalBD/README.md

 	(
 		select *  FROM
 		(

-			SELECT p.nameGiven,
+			SELECT
+			p.nameGiven as Name_Given,
+            ap.yearID as Year,
 			ap.awardID,
 			a.G_c as catcher,
 			a.G_defense as Defense,
 			AVG(f.PO) as putouts_Average,
 			AVG(f.A) as Assists_Average,